If you are a Registered Patient please call the practice on 01609 771888.

-Make it clear that the matter is urgent, so we offer you an appointment on a priority basis.
+Make it clear that the matter is urgent, so we can try to offer you a priority appointment.

-During evenings & weekends, if you need Emergency Dental Care or Advice, follow our guidance for emergency arrangements.
-Call & listen to our answerphone instructions.
+During evenings & weekends, if you need Emergency Dental Care or Advice, follow our guidance for emergency arrangements by calling & listening to our answerphone instructions.

-If you’re not a patient of ours, or don’t have a regular dentist, we will do out best to see you as soon as we can OR contact NHS 111 for advice on where to get urgent care.
+If you’re not a patient of ours, or don’t have a regular dentist, we will do out best to see you as soon as we can OR we suggest you contact NHS 111 for advice on where to get urgent care.

 DPAS Payment Plans